I Pray 4 Truckers

 Martin Luther wrote, "Prayer is not overcoming God's reluctance, but laying hold of His willingness."

-God wants to talk with you in prayer.
-He listens and gives you what you need, not what you want, and in 'His time' when you need it.
+God wants to talk with us in prayer.
+He listens and gives us what we need, not what we want, and in 'His time' when we need it.

 Beliefs